ECronin1973/Applied_Statistics_MyWork/README.md

  https://www.statology.org/anova-f-value-p-value/

  - The F-statistic is a ratio of the variance between the group means to the variance within the groups.
-A higher F-statistic indicates a greater degree of difference between the group means relative to the variability within the groups.
+A higher F-statistic indicates a greater difference between the group means relative to the group variability.
-- In this case, the F-statistic is 4.846, which suggests that there is a noticeable difference between the means of the three treatment groups (ctrl, trt1, and trt2).
+ - In this case, the F-statistic is 4.846, which suggests a noticeable difference between the means of the three treatment groups (ctrl, trt1, and trt2).

  ### ANOVA p-value:

  https://www.scribbr.com/statistics/p-value/

- - The p-value indicates the probability of observing the data, or something more extreme, if the null hypothesis is true.
-The null hypothesis in ANOVA is that there are no differences between the group means.
+ - The p-value indicates the probability of observing the data or something more extreme if the null hypothesis is true.
+In ANOVA, the null hypothesis is that there are no differences between the group means.
  - A p-value of 0.0159 is less than the common significance level of 0.05.
 This means that there is less than a 1.59% chance that the observed differences between the group means occurred by random chance.
  -  Since the p-value is less than 0.05, we reject the null hypothesis and conclude that there is a statistically significant difference between the means of the three treatment groups